Manancode/Manancode/README.md

 ## Hi there! 👋

-I'm Manan Arora , a passionate software developer and open-source enthusiast.
+I'm Manan Arora , a passionate software developer and open-source enthusiast

 ### About Me